Skip to content

 Submission Generation

 If you have not followed the cm run commands under the individual model pages in the benchmarks directory, please make sure that the result directory is structured in the following way.
+You can see the real examples for the expected folder structure here.

 └── System description ID(SUT Name)